Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Hoeff nodded solemnly.
 "Yeah."

 That said all Ginn needed to know; the "little" one knew *exactly* where he was coming from.
-The other two...didn’t.
+The other two... didn’t.

 That was okay, though.
 He chittered quietly, and snagged another piece of pizza. *Heaven.*